 Top 5 Easiest Dogs to Train in 2026: A Pro's Guide

-Here's the breakdown of what truly matters:
+Here's what really matters:

-Our top picks for the most trainable dog breeds in 2026
+Our top picks for the most trainable dog breeds

-1. Border Collie: The canine Einstein
+1. Border Collie: The highly intelligent herder

 A close-up shot of a person's hand offering a small treat to a focused yellow Labrador puppy sitting on a wooden floor.